froboy/yusaopeny_docs/content/en/docs/_index.md

 Open Y is similar to the [Thunder Coalition](http://www.thunder.org) for the publishing industry, which has generously agreed to share some of the same concepts and content that you see used on this site.

-# Documentation
-Documentation is available at [https://github.com/ymcatwincities/openy/tree/8.x-1.x/docs](https://github.com/ymcatwincities/openy/tree/8.x-1.x/docs)

 # Details
-For details please visit http://www.openymca.org
+For more details please visit [http://www.openymca.org](http://www.openymca.org).